-The law requires annual meetings of shareholders, including for the election of directors and the appointment of auditors.
+Corporate law generally requires annual meetings of shareholders, including for the election of directors and the appointment of auditors.
 Shareholders of public companies must also appoint an auditor at each annual meeting.

 Directors can also call a special meeting at any time, and shareholders can call a meeting as described in Question 35.